-- e) Military Department;

-- f) Department of General Services; and

-- g) High-Speed Rail Authority.
-(Pub.
-Cont.
-Code § 9204(c)(3).)
+- f) Department of General Services; and - g) High-Speed Rail Authority. (§ 9204(c)(3).)

-6) Requires a public entity, upon receipt of a claim from a contractor in connection with a public works project, to conduct a reasonable review and within 45 days provide the claimant with a written statement identifying the disputed and undisputed portions of the claim.
-(Pub.
-Cont.
-Code § 9204(d)(1)(C).)
+- 6) Requires a public entity, upon receipt of a claim from a contractor in connection with a public works project, to conduct a reasonable review and within 45 days provide the claimant with a written statement identifying the disputed and undisputed portions of the claim. (§ 9204(d)(1)(C).)
+Undisputed portions of the claim must be paid within 60 days. (§ 9204(d)(1)(D).) - 7) Provides that if the claimant disputes the public entity's written response, or if the public entity fails to respond to a claim issued pursuant to this section within the time prescribed, the claimant may demand in writing an informal conference to meet and confer for settlement of the issues in dispute.
+Requires the public entity, upon receipt of a demand in writing sent by registered mail or certified mail, with return receipt requested, to schedule a meet-and-confer conference within 30 days for settlement of the dispute. (§ 9204(d)(2)(A).) - 8) Within 10 days following the meet-and-confer conference, requires the public entity, if the claim or any portion thereof remains in dispute, to provide the claimant a written statement identifying the portion of the claim that remains in dispute and the portion that is undisputed.
+Any disputed portion of the claim, as identified by the contractor in writing, must be submitted to nonbinding mediation, with the public entity and the claimant sharing the associated costs equally. (§ 9204(d)(2)(B).)
 Undisputed portions of the claim must be paid within 60 days.
-(Pub.
-Cont.
-Code § 9204(d)(1)(D).)

-7) Provides that if the claimant disputes the public entity's written response, or if the public entity fails to respond to a claim issued pursuant to this section within the time prescribed, the claimant may demand in writing an informal conference to meet and confer for settlement of the issues in dispute.
-Requires the public entity, upon receipt of a demand in writing sent by registered mail or certified mail, with return receipt requested, to schedule a meet-and-confer conference within 30 days for settlement of the dispute.
-(Pub.
-Cont.
-Code § 9204(d)(2)(A).)

-8) Requires, within 10 days following the meet-and-confer conference, the public entity, if the claim or any portion thereof remains in dispute, to provide the claimant a written statement identifying the portion of the claim that remains in dispute and the portion that is undisputed.
-Any disputed portion of the claim, as identified by the contractor in writing, must be submitted to nonbinding mediation, with the public entity and the claimant sharing the associated costs equally.
-(Pub.
-Cont.
-Code § 9204(d)(2)(B).)
-Undisputed portions of the claim must be paid within 60 days.
-(Ibid.)

-9) Specifies, if mediation does not resolve the dispute, that a public entity may require arbitration of the dispute under private arbitration or the Public Works Contract Arbitration Program.
-(Pub.
-Cont.
-Code § 9204(d)(3).)

-10) Imposes a 7% annual interest rate on amounts not timely paid.
-(Pub.
-Cont.
-Code § 9204(d)(4).)

-11) Provides that if a subcontractor or a lower tier subcontractor lacks legal standing to assert a claim against a public entity because privity of contract does not exist, the contractor may present to the public entity a claim on behalf of the subcontractor or lower tier subcontractor.
+(Ibid.) - 9) If mediation does not resolve the dispute, specifies that a public entity may require arbitration of the dispute under private arbitration or the Public Works Contract Arbitration Program. (§ 9204(d)(3).) - 10) Imposes a 7 percent annual interest rate on amounts not timely paid. (§ 9204(d)(4).) - 11) Provides that if a subcontractor or a lower tier subcontractor lacks legal standing to assert a claim against a public entity because privity of contract does not exist, the contractor may present to the public entity a claim on behalf of the subcontractor or lower tier subcontractor.
 A subcontractor may request in writing, either on their own behalf or on behalf of a lower tier subcontractor, that the contractor present a claim for work that was performed by the subcontractor or by a lower tier subcontractor on behalf of the subcontractor.
 The subcontractor requesting that the claim be presented to the public entity must furnish reasonable documentation to support the claim.
-Within 45 days of receipt of this written request, the contractor must notify the subcontractor in writing as to whether the contractor presented the claim to the public entity and, if the original contractor did not present the claim, provide the subcontractor with a statement of the reasons for not having done so.
-(Pub.
-Cont.
-Code § 9204(d)(5).)
+Within 45 days of receipt of this written request, the contractor must notify the subcontractor in writing as to whether the contractor presented the claim to the public entity and, if the original contractor did not present the claim, provide the subcontractor with a statement of the reasons for not having done so. (§ 9204(d)(5).)

-- 12) Repeals the claims resolution process on January 1, 2027.
-Pub.
-Cont.
-Code § 9204(i).)
+12) Repeals the claims resolution process on January 1, 2027.